A Generally Covariant Model of Spacetime as a 4-Brane in 4+1 Flat Dimensions

-This manipulation is an important aspect of our proposition.
-Normally the generators of $\mathrm{SO(4)}$ cannot act on the coordinates of $S^3$ in a linear way.
-This presents a problem for us because we are working on a five-dimensional space but looking for answers at the four-dimensional subspace of it.
-So having linear operators from the configuration space to act on the spacetime is necessary.
-This rework of the line element shows that we can use the vector valued functions of 5-dimensional Minkowskian spacetime on the 4-dimensional closed FLRW subspace without a problem.
-Moreover we can choose the flat metric while using these functions.
-The metric of the configuration space therefore is Euclidean.
-We will derive the metric of the spacetime from this setup.
+This manipulation is an important aspect of our calculation.
+The generators of $\mathrm{SO(4)}$ cannot act on the coordinates of $S^3$ in a linear way but they act linearly on these Euclidean coordinates.
 The importance of the FLRW $k = 1$ metric is that the symmetry group $\mathrm{SO(4)}$, under which FLRW metric is invariant, acts linearly on these coordinates.
-For FLRW $k = 0$ metric, on which the Euclidean group acts as the invariance group, The covariant coordinates are the $(x, y, z)$ tuple in (\ref{FLRW generic}).
-For $k = -1$, the desired covariant coordinates on which $\mathrm{SO(3,1)}$ acts linearly is given by equations similar to (\ref{evalue}) with the Euclidean metric $\d_{\m\n}$ replaced with the Minkowskian metric $\eta_{\m\n}$.
+For FLRW $k = 0$ metric, on which the Euclidean group acts as the invariance group, the covariant coordinates are the $(x, y, z)$ tuple in (\ref{FLRW generic}).
+For $k = -1$, the desired covariant coordinates on which $\mathrm{SO(3,1)}$ acts linearly are given by equations similar to (\ref{evalue}) with the Euclidean metric $\d_{\m\n}$ replaced with the Minkowskian metric $\eta_{\m\n}$.